usaid-cs/yesterday-i-learned/random.md

 - At least in America, conspiring to commit a crime with someone else often lands you a heavier sentence than just committing the same crime.
 - [Summer/Winter solstices](https://en.wikipedia.org/wiki/Summer_solstice) are almost always on the 20th, 21st, 22nd, or 23rd of June or December, mostly depending on how "leap" the year is.
 - Bisque are soups made with crustaceans.
-- [People make extremely poor decisions](https://www.youtube.com/watch?v=c-4flnuxNV4).
-When presented with a three-year income graph, they would rather pick one with a rising pay, rather than one with falling pay, even if the total pay is higher for the latter.
 - USA has laws governing [how many parking spots are required for a particular establishment](https://www.youtube.com/watch?v=Akm7ik-H_7U), pushing buildings farther apart, and making walk-friendly cities not really feasible.
 - The order of respect goes as follows: [天地君亲师](https://baike.baidu.com/item/%E5%A4%A9%E5%9C%B0%E5%90%9B%E4%BA%B2%E5%B8%88/9048067), i.e. heaven, earth, husband, relatives, teacher.
 - It is definitely Cliff's Notes, not Cliff notes.